JohnnyBlocks/SteamDeck/_posts/2022-07-17-video_streaming_services.md

 ---
 layout: page
-title: How To Add The Microsoft Edge Browser
+title: How To Add Popular Streaming Services
-permalink: /guides/microsoft_edge
+permalink: /guides/video_streaming_services
 ---

 This is the process to add popular streaming services to the SteamDeck as non-steam games.
 The process works for any stream service that is accessible via chrome on windows PC.
 It will create a dedicated shortcut that can be run as a steam game, allowing you to stream content full screen.